Lisa Miller (psychologist)

-Lisa Jane Miller is an American professor, New York Times Bestselling Author, researcher and clinical psychologist, best known as a research scholar on spirituality in psychology.
+Lisa Jane Miller is an American professor, researcher, and clinical psychologist, best known for her work on spirituality in psychology.
 Miller is a tenured professor at Columbia University, Teachers College in the Clinical Psychology Program and founder of the Spirituality Mind Body Institute.
 Miller's research into spirituality in renewal from addiction, depression, and struggle spans over 200 published articles and chapters, and has been extensively covered in the media to include the New York Times and the Wall Street Journal.

 Early life and early career

-Miller obtained a bachelor's degree in Psychology from Yale University and a doctorate under Martin Seligman, founder of the positive psychology movement, at the University of Pennsylvania.
+Miller obtained a bachelor's degree in psychology from Yale University and a doctorate under Martin Seligman, founder of the positive psychology movement, at the University of Pennsylvania.
 She attended the John Burroughs School in St. Louis for junior high school and graduated high school from Milton Academy near Boston.
-She was at the time among the youngest women to complete the Boston Marathon.